 Welcome to our brand new official website!
 I’m so excited that we now have this platform to share our content, resources and updates as production of our information pack for schools continues to be in development.
 I wanted the first blog I wrote for our site launch to be filled with positivity and excitement regarding … Continue reading Website Launch

+Sophie Ainsworth, Founder and CEO of RAiISE, shares her latest update.
 It’s been a while since my last blog post but that certainly doesn’t mean that we haven’t been busy with all things RAiISE!
-It has been an incredibly exciting few months as I have been promoting and sharing the project as we become closer to finishing the first draft of our information pack.
-It was great to … Continue reading Content Development, Promotion and Awards!
+It has been an incredibly exciting few months as I have been promoting and sharing the project as we become closer to finishing … Continue reading Content Development, Promotion and Awards!

 As ever, it’s been a busy few months!
 Despite being less than a year old, RAiISE has been generating a lot of interest, which has grown even more so since my last blog post, so here’s a quick update on everything that’s been going on for RAiISE in the last couple of months.
 At the end … Continue reading Summer 2016 Conferences and Meetings